Commands (commands

 This command handler will trigger on /delete

-the same as in /delete
+the same as on /delete

-, and it will reply “Deleting me” in the first case and “Deleting you” in the later, but will not trigger on /delete
+in the second, but will not trigger on /delete

 nor /delete